Ditectrev/DP-203/README.md

 ### ou are designing a data mart for the human resources (HR) department at your company.
 The data mart will contain employee information and employee transactions.
 From a source system, you have a flat extract that has the following fields: EmployeeIDFirstName - LastName Recipient GrossAmount TransactionID GovernmentID NetAmountPaid TransactionDate You need to design a star schema data model in an Azure Synapse Analytics dedicated SQL pool for the data mart.
 Which two tables should you create?

-- [ ] a dimension table for Transaction
+- [ ] a dimension table for Transaction.
-- [ ] a dimension table for EmployeeTransaction
+- [ ] a dimension table for EmployeeTransaction.
-- [x] a dimension table for Employee
+- [x] a dimension table for Employee.
-- [ ] a fact table for Employee
+- [ ] a fact table for Employee.
-- [x] a fact table for Transaction
+- [x] a fact table for Transaction.

 ### You have an Azure Synapse Analytics dedicated SQL pool named Pool1 and an Azure Data Lake Storage Gen2 account named Account1.
 You plan to access the files in Account1 by using an external table.
 You need to create a data source in Pool1 that you can reference when you create the external table.How should you complete the Transact-SQL statement?